metauni/metauni.github.io/posts/challenges/challenges.md

 # Challenges

 Prizes are unique Roblox items.
+You can see the challenges [in action](https://youtu.be/xNqGxgiP0Cc?t=1440) at our first event.

 | ID | Difficulty | Winner | Prize | Transaction ID |
 | :--: | :----------: | :------: | :-----: | :--------------: |